FiachraCI/fiachra-holland-portfolio-site/README.md

 * The contact form - this feature is intended for the user to contact the site owner.
 During the preparation call with the course mentor Dick Vlaanderen, Dick advised that as there was no
-JavaScript in the miletone 1 project, that the contact form would not be able to me made full functional.
+JavaScript in the milestone 1 project, that the contact form would not be able to me made full functional.
 Dicks advice, with the aim of providing a positive user experience, was to create a separate page called confirmation.html which the _submit_ button of the form would link to.
 The confirmation page has a message informing the user that the submission is successful and that the site owner will be in touch with them shortly.
 The confirmation page has a redirect function in the head tag which redirects to the main index.html page after 10 seconds.

 * The footer - this feature is at the bottom of the page and has three sections: about, social-links, and a section that has a link to a downloadable CV.
-The footer is designed to be responsive and goes from three full width columns stacked vertically up to the _sm_ Bootstrap breakpoint, to three colums placed horizontally for larger screen sizes.
+The footer is designed to be responsive and goes from three full width columns stacked vertically up to the _sm_ Bootstrap breakpoint, to three columns placed horizontally for larger screen sizes.

 * CV Link - this feature is a clickable icon in the navbar/footer and opens in a new tab.
 This will open a downloadable pdf link to the site owners CV.

-### **Featues to be implemented in the future**
+### **Features to be implemented in the future**

 * The projects section will be updated with any future projects.
-* When JavaScript proficiency has been aqcuired more animation & interactive features will be added.
+* When JavaScript proficiency has been acquired more animation & interactive features will be added.
 * A fully functioning contact section will be added when JavaScript has been acquired.
-* The skills deature will be updated if and when new languages are acquired.
+* The skills feature will be updated if and when new languages are acquired.

 # **Technologies Used**